 Bunny.net’s CDN services are available without long-term contracts and at a low per-GB price.
 That is what entices the user to make a BunnyCDN purchase.

 The Volume tier is even cheaper, but it comes with fewer POPs enabled.

-The Standard Network Plan comes with 93 PoPs and the following are the detailed price list, according to the location.
+The Standard Network Plan used to come with 93 PoPs, but the comapny has now upgraded to 102 PoPs and the following are the detailed price list, according to the location.

 |Region||Price (per GB per month)|

 On the other hand, BunnyCDN’s Volume Network Plan has 8 PoPs.
 The first 100TB of storage costs only $0.005, without any regional variances.